mickfuzz/phd4/_posts/thesis_chapters/2023-2-2-Literature_review.md

       - From Kafai's review (not directly) draw on
       - personal
       - more general / social / 21st C, computational fluency
-  - Specific techniques and how they align with motivations
+- Coding pedagogies and how they align with motivations
   - Instruction
   - UMC and Games - Half-baked games
   - PRIMM - bridging exploration and instruction, semantic waves
   - Pair programming - social coding
   - Design-based & Tinkering / Exploratory - Bevan et al
   - Note lack of specifics of community-building approaches - so next section will cast net wider for general principles first
+  - Design patterns
 - What exists to support the development of game making communities?
   - Defining terms and exploring community-based pedagogies
     - informal/ formal / non-formal  - a spectrum